VLuisa/Hw4-blogApp/README.md

 Created the frontend for a blog webapp using redux and react.
 Created routes for multiple views as well as CRUD api calls.

 Everything seemed to work by the time of submission.
-Added styling for extra credit.
+Added styling for extra credit: simple clean style with selected Google fonts, content textarea supports multiple line/new lines.